SAM Blog & News

 Of course, all this is on top of our standard account-level tax optimization, which includes year-round tax-loss harvesting, optimal tax-lot selection, risk-sensitive gains deferral, tax-optimized cash withdrawals, wash-sale avoidance, and (if desired) tax and gains budgets.

+One last thing.
 We also let you document to your clients the amount of taxes you save or defer for them through active household-level tax management.
 This is in addition to the taxes you save or defer through account-level tax optimization (which, for most accounts, is likely to be larger than your advisory fees1).
+This is big.
+Really big.
+It’s obviously good to do well for your clients.
+But, you know what’s better than doing well for your clients?
+Doing well for your clients and being able to prove it.

 Questions?
 Comments?
 Want to learn more?
 Drop us a line.
 You can email us at questions@smartleafam.com.